-- trial pit to evaluate with follow-up excavation as necessary at site of highest pile pair above highwater level on foreshore - watching brief during pile probing and observation / analysis of available arisings - watching brief during insertion of piles and observation / analysis of available arisings - watching brief during insertion of spud legs and observation / analysis of available arisings - 5.4 To ensure that the special interest of heritage assets is safeguarded in accordance with the requirements of the London Plan and local plan strategy, a written scheme of investigation (WSI) would be prepared for archaeological works which would be submitted to the local planning authority for approval.
+- trial pit to evaluate with follow-up excavation as necessary at site of highest pile pair above highwater level on foreshore - watching brief during pile probing and observation / analysis of available arisings (there will not be any arisings from the spud legs and the works are below water level). - 5.4 To ensure that the special interest of heritage assets is safeguarded in accordance with the requirements of the London Plan and local plan strategy, a written scheme of investigation (WSI) would be prepared for archaeological works which would be submitted to the local planning authority for approval.
 No development would take place other than in accordance with the agreed WSI until the archaeological mitigation was completed to the appropriate point.